 This course is designed for students in need of enhanced instruction in college-level writing.
 It teaches writing as a process by requiring a number of written drafts per essay.
 The focus is on developing students' college-level competence in argumentative, thesis-based writing.
 Many classes are held in the computer lab to enable intensive writing instruction, and some out-of-class tutoring may be assigned.
-Students must receive a grade of 1.5 c.u.s C- or better to advance to WRT 107.
+Students must receive a grade of 1.5 c.u.s

-WRT 106 ANALYTIC AND ARGUMENTATIVE WRITING (Formerly ENG 106)
+WRT 106 ANALYTIC AND ARGUMENTATIVE WRITING